Opera Research Unit (OBERTO)

 The opera research unit (OBERTO) provides a forum for the investigation of opera in all its interdisciplinary richness.
 We explore the history, performance and reception of opera; opera’s political, social and cultural contexts; and critical debates about opera both historical and contemporary.

 Established in 2011 by Dr Alexandra Wilson and Dr Barbara Eichner, OBERTO provides a mechanism for conferences, events, publications, funding bids and for supporting early career scholars.
 We integrate our postgraduate students into our activities and undertake collaborations with opera scholars, performers and directors.
-For more information about the personal research of OBERTO staff, follow the links to the right.
+For more information about the personal research of OBERTO staff and about our forthcoming events, follow the links to the right..

 - New approaches to reception studies in opera